vincenteof/vincenteof-obsidian/400 - Zettelkasten/Valuation for TSLA.md

 Hand is very complex and its the core of robot which intends to do a surgery or build a house.
 This kind of demand cannot be solved by money because these kind of resources(good surgeon) is limited.

+The sentience will grow when new Grok is trainned.
+The question is how far it can go?
+Elon thinks almost incomprehensibly far.
+Elon sees a path putting 100 gw per year of solar powered AI satellite into orbit as a solution to scale AI.